siezer-5997/Time-Server/README.md

     node http_json_api_time_server.js 8000
     ```
 4. To test the server,
-    - Option 1: On the client browser, go t
+    - Option 1: On the client browser, go to the following URL:
         ```sh
         http://localhost:8000/api/currenttime
         ```